HassenMaamri/Traffic-Sign-Recognition-Classifier/writeup_template.md

 #### 2. Include an exploratory visualization of the dataset.

-Here is an exploratory visualization of the data set.
+Here is an exploratory visualization of the training set.
 It is a bar chart showing how the data ...

 ![alt text][image1]